 The property is already within Clackamas County Fire District #1.
 Fire protection and emergency services will be unaffected by this proposal.
 The annexation was transmitted to Clackamas County Sheriff's Department and Oregon City Police Department for comment.
-OCPD already responds to County emergency calls for the unincorporated area adjacent to Salmonberry Drive.
+OCPD already responds to priority County emergency calls for the unincorporated area in this location.
 Clackamas County Sheriff's Department was contacted and had no conflicts with the annexation.
-Upon annexation the area would be removed from the Clackamas County Enhanced Law Enforcement District.

-Staff does not anticipate any police service problems due to the annexation of this one home.
+Upon annexation the area would be removed from the Clackamas County Sheriff's Enhanced Law Enforcement District.
+OCPD does not anticipate any police service problems due to the annexation of this one home.